Krounet/botKrounet_example/README.md

-It's just a simple sets of python programs that interact with an arduino and a bot twitter.
+It's just a simple set of python programs that interact with an arduino and a bot twitter.

-First, you must create an twitter.
+First, you must create a twitter application.
 For that go here : https://developer.twitter.com/en

 You must install pySerial and Tweepy packages too.